cgtuebingen/praktikum-ws16-funfair/README.md

 The process of creating new paintings from a photograph according to a certain style is based on:
-* [Image Style Transfer Using Convolutional Neural Networks](http://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) by Leon A. Gatys, Alexander S. Ecker, and Matthias Bethge
+* [Image Style Transfer Using Convolutional Neural Networks](http://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) by Leon A. Gatys, Alexander S. Ecker, Matthias Bethge
 * The [Deepart API](https://github.com/deepart-io/deepart-api)
 * The [Turbo-Deepart website](http://turbo.deepart.io/)